 Change management: 3 tips to break down resistance

-25+ years of experience have taught me that, when an ERP implementation fails, it is much more about the people involved than it is about technology.
-Forrester Research also already documented this fact more than 10 years ago.
-And along the years, many studies have shown the same result: resistance from users to adapting to the required is the main cause of ERP project failures.
+Our many years of experience have taught us that when an ERP implementation fails, it is much more about the people involved than it is about the technology involved.
+Forrester Research has documented this fact many years ago.
+And throughout the years, many studies have shown the same result: Users’ resistance to adapt is the main cause of ERP project failures.

-Every year in my job, I meet large international organizations whose headquarters have decided to roll-out a new ERP solution in their subsidiaries.
-Group management has decided that new global processes need to be implemented together with the new system.
-In most cases, if they do not handle the human factor conscientiously, users start resisting to adoption, which can in reality sabotage the entire project.
+In large international organizations, headquarters decide to roll-out a new ERP solution in their subsidiaries, and group management decide that new global processes need to be implemented together with the new system.
+In most cases, if they do not handle the human factor conscientiously, users may will resistance to adoption.
+This may potentially sabotage the entire project.

-Practical change management tips before you start
+3 Practical change management tips before you start

-- Choose carefully your implementation method: To avoid delays, use a flexible implementation method, one that can enable international harmonization without delay.
+- Carefully choose your implementation method: To avoid delays, use a flexible implementation method, one that can enable international harmonization without delay.
 It could be a CORE solution approach where all entities have the option to run on individual copies of what is essentially the same harmonized platform.
 A CORE solution includes all the common company-wide processes and features, making local changes possible without jeopardizing processes in other entities or companies running on the same system.